Digital Surgery’s AI platform guides surgical teams through complex procedures

 “What we’ve done is applied artificial intelligence … to procedures … created with surgeons globally,” he told VentureBeat in a phone interview.
 “We’re leveraging data with machine learning to build a [predictive] system.”

 Well-funded hospital systems have shown an interest in automation.
-A third in the U.S. have at least one surgical robot, and others are testing solutions from autonomous anesthesiologists to patient scheduling algorithms.
+A third in the U.S. have at least one surgical robot, and others are testing solutions from autonomous anesthesiologists to patient-scheduling algorithms.

 But Digital Surgery’s AI system is also aimed at the estimated 5 billion people around the world who don’t have access to safe surgical care, Nehme said.
 “We’re focused on delivering technology solutions that are affordable … and scalable for hospital systems.”